Daniel-Ze/NLRextract/README.md

 - Clone it
 - put it in your PATH
-- chmod a+x NLRextract.sh
+- chmod a+x NLRextract
-- Write: NLRextract.sh protein.fa
+- Write: NLRextract -p protein.fa

 ## Changes: